(Including Management Discussion & Analysis)

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information pursuant to Clause (m) of Sub-Section (3) of Section 134 of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as"Annexure - VI".
+Information pursuant to Clause (m) of Sub-Section (3) of Section 134 of the CompaniesAct 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is annexed herewithas Annexure - VI.

 PARTICULARS OF EMPLOYEES

 The information required pursuant to Section 197 read with Rule 5 of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect ofemployees of the Company will be provided upon request.
 In terms of Section 136 of theAct the Report and financial statements are being sent to Members and others entitledthereto excluding the information on employees particulars which are available forinspection by the Members at the registered office of the Company during business hours onworking days of the Company up to the date of the ensuing Annual

-Particulars of employees pursuant to Section 134(3)(q) of the Companies Act 2013 readwith Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 is annexed hereto and marked as ("Annexure - VII").
+Particulars of employees pursuant to Section 197 of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 are annexed hereto and marked as Annexure - VII.

 PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on prevention prohibition & redressal of sexual harassment at workplace inline with the provisions of The Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 (Act') and Rules thereunder.
-The Company iscommitted to providing equal opportunities without regard to their race caste sexreligion colour nationality disability etc. Your Company has constituted InternalComplaints Committees (ICC).
-The Company has designated the external independent member asa Chairperson of the Committee.
-During the year no complaints with allegations of sexualharassment were filed with the Company.
+Your Company has zero tolerance for sexual harassment at the workplace and has adopteda Policy on prevention prohibition and redressal of sexual harassment at the workplace inline with the provisions of The Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 (the Act') and Rules under it.
+It iscommitted to providing equal opportunities without regard to their race caste sexreligion colour nationality disability etc. Your Company has complied with provisionsrelating to the constitution of an Internal Complaints Committee under the Act.
+TheInternal Committee (IC) composes of internal members and an external member who hasextensive experience in the field.

 DIRECTOR'S RESPONSIBILITY STATEMENT